rahatlou/CMP/lec30/lec30.md

 - convert data to use [pandas](http://pandas.pydata.org) [DataFrame](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.html) instead of simple NumPy ndarray
 - use [scikit-learn](https://scikit-learn.org/stable/) to do classification using for example boosted trees

+## Exercise with pandas and scikit-learn
+Chapter 1 of [Hands-On Machine Learning with Scikit-Learn and TensorFlow](http://shop.oreilly.com/product/0636920052289.do) has a simple example of using scikit-learn and pandas with publicly available data.
+You can also use the [interactive jupyter notebook](https://github.com/ageron/handson-ml/blob/master/01_the_machine_learning_landscape.ipynb) for chapter 1 with the complete example.